Understanding Japanese Business Etiquette

 The US and Japanese Boardrooms

-As a rule of thumb US companies prefer decisions that favor pragmatic efficiency; also, the US mode of decision making tends to be highly hierarchical.
+As a rule of thumb, US companies prefer decisions that favor pragmatic efficiency; also, the US model of decision making tends to be highly hierarchical.
 Japanese moguls tend to favor more conservative and time-tested approaches and will focus on error minimization through following tried-and-true procedures.
 Often there is a culture clash between the pragmatic approach and the conservative one.